wonny-log/wonny-log/README.md

-### I'm Wonny! 👋
+### Wonny
+#### Growth oriented Engineer 🔥

 - I'm a front-end engineer working at startup 🚀
 - Now I work at [healingpaper](http://www.healingpaper.com/).
 - I worked at [Trevari](https://trevari.co.kr/) and another startups.
 Trevari is special company to me.
-I learn a lot of life principles that help I live happier 🥰 I always thank crew of trevari.
+I learn a lot of life principles that help I live happier 🥰

 ### What I Love ❤️